 Above all, I hope that when you read Delazon Smith's denunciation of his Institution as wholly unworthy and unmeriting the respect of virtuous men, you won't think his criticisms apply to the outstanding Oberlin College of today, nearly two centuries later.
 In particular, almost everyone now strongly disagrees with Smith's racism.
 But his pamphlet does offer us a fascinating glimpse of the college in its first four struggling years.

 You've just read the first chapter of my project, this Preface.
 Smith's chapter titles, or heads, are listed below.
-I'll post one of them each fortnight.

 Continue to next chapter.